 Also note that the clients holding copies of injected content need to be reachable by you.
 The same observations described in the previous point for reaching bridge clients do apply here.

-First, make sure that your device is still seeding the content by going to the CENO Settings page, only leaving the Distributed cache box checked, then accessing that content again: it should load (at least partially), and pushing the CENO address bar icon should only show non-zero values under Distributed cache or Local cache.
+First, make sure that your device is still seeding the content by going to the Ceno Settings page, only leaving the Shared by other Ceno users source box checked, then accessing that content again: it should load (at least partially), and tapping the Ceno address bar icon should only show non-zero values under Shared by other Ceno users or Shared by you.

-If the content does not load, it could be that CENO has already removed it, since it automatically cleans up stale content (older than a week by default) from your local cache.
-Enable Injector access in the Settings page and access the content again.
+If the content does not load, it could be that Ceno has already removed it, since it automatically cleans up stale content (older than a week by default) from your local cache.
+Enable the Via the Ceno network (public) source in the Settings page and access the content again.
 Please allow a couple of minutes to pass for the device to announce the content in the distributed cache index.
-Disable Injector access and access the content again; if it still does not load, it may be that the particular content is not deemed safe for sharing by Ouinet.
+Make Shared by other Ceno users the only checked box again and access the content once more; if it still does not load, it may be that the particular content is not deemed safe for sharing by Ouinet.

-If the previous step works, but another device with Distributed cache on still shows "Failed to retrieve the resource…", there are two possible scenarios.
+If the previous step works, but another device with only the Shared by other Ceno users source enabled still shows "Failed to retrieve the resource…", there are two possible scenarios.
 If both devices are in the same network (e.g. on the same Wi-Fi access point), it could be that the network does not allow direct communication between devices connected to it.
 This happens in some public Wi-Fi networks, so try using a private one.

 Technical note: If your device reports undecided reachability and you can change the configuration of the access point, you may create a permanent port forwarding rule towards your client.
 See here for further instructions.

-The Ouinet client (as run by e.g. the CENO Browser) offers a front-end page with some information and actions which may be useful for debugging the client.
-Some of those may not be available from the CENO Extension.
+The Ouinet client (as run by e.g. Ceno Browser) offers a front-end page with some information and actions which may be useful for debugging the client.
+Many of them are also offered by the Ceno Extension via the Ceno Settings page, though others are only available here.

 The items shown in the page include: